operator-framework/enhancements/enhancements/scorecard-storage.md

 ### Implementation Details/Notes/Constraints

-This feature, if specified by a scorecard user, requires a storage class be defined and operational on the k8s cluster nodes that scorecard tests would be executed upon.
-If no storage class is specified or a default storage class is not available an error is returned for the scorecard test.

 For each test that specifies storage, scorecard will interate this sequence for each test:
- * scorecard allocates a unique PVC for a test if that test requests storage
- * scorecard mounts that PVC into the test Pod so the test can write to a given mountPath any test output they want
+ * scorecard adds a sidecar container into the test pod, the sidecar container would also mount the same emptyDir volume that is mounted into the test container
- * upon test completion and before cleaning up the tests, scorecard will create a container that mounts the PVC solely to harvest (exec/tar) the test output contents to the local host that scorecard is executing upon
+ * upon test container completion and before removing the test pod, scorecard will extract (exec/tar) the test output contents from the sidecar container to the local host that scorecard is executing upon
- * scorecard cleanup would include PVC cleanup as well as the current Pod cleanup
+ * scorecard cleanup would cleanup the test Pod as normal, thereby also removing the added storage sidecar container

-A successful scorecard execution of tests that use this storage feature would include a local directory of the harvested test output, with test output being divided into subdirectories based on suite and test names
+A successful scorecard execution of tests that use this storage feature would include a local directory of the collected test output, with test output being divided into subdirectories based on suite and test names

 ### Risks and Mitigations

 Scorecard users that don't require persistent storage are not impacted by this proposed feature.

-If Persistent Storage is used then you have the risk of leaving PVCs on your cluster if scorecard were to exit abnormally.
-This is similar to having scorecard not cleanup Pods when it exits abnormally.

 ## Design Details

-### Unique Volume Claims
+### emptyDir Volumes
-Each scorecard test that specifies the storage feature will have a unique PersistentVolumeClaim created for that test.
-This ensures that each test can be scheduled on any cluster node and that multiple tests will not co-mingle test output onto the same volume.
-Scorecard deletes these volumes after test output has been gathered from the volume.
-If the user specifies the command line flag of "--skip-cleanup", the volume will not be deleted.
+Each scorecard test that specifies the storage feature will have a unique emptyDir Volume into which they can write test output.
+This ensures that each test can be write output in isolation from other tests.
+These volumes will be removed as part of scorecard's test Pod cleanup.
+The presence of a storage spec within the scorecard config file triggers the addtion of the storage sidecar.

-### Default Storage Values
-The following defaults will be supplied for the storage feature:
- * 1Gi volume size
- * RWO (ReadWriteOnce) access mode
- * default storage class will be used
- * /test-output mount path

-These defaults will likely cover the majority of use cases.
-Users can override these values however as documented above.
+By using emptyDir volumes for this feature, the cluster doesn't have to have a storage class defined and volume cleanup is included as part of test Pod cleanup.

 ### Errors
-This storage feature, when specifed in the configuration, requires a valid storage class be present on the cluster.
-If a storage class is not found on the cluster, an error message will be raised in the scorecard test.

-When a user specifies invalid storage settings (e.g. storage class, access mode, volume size), an error is raised in the scorecard test result.

 ### Test Output
-Scorecard test output is gathered from the provisioned volumes using a container that includes the tar utility.
-Scorecard test output is extracted from the 'gather' container using client-go APIs (e.g. exec).
+Scorecard test output is gathered from the emptyDir volumes using a sidecar container that continues to run after the test container completes.
+The extraction of test output is performed by exec/tar into the sidecar container.
+Scorecard test output is extracted from the 'sidecar' container using client-go APIs (e.g. exec).

 Test output is organized by test name in sub-directories.
 For example, gathered output by default is stored in the local directory where scorecard was executed, however the user can also specify a command line flag (e.g. --test-output) to have the